Wwwsylvia/oras-go/docs/Targets.md

 ```

 In the file store, the blobs described by names are location-addressed
 by file paths.
-Other contents that are not described by names (usually manifests and config blobs) are stored in a fallback storage.
+Other contents that are not described by names (typically manifests and config blobs) are stored in a fallback storage.
 The fallback storage can be any CAS implementing the `Storage` interface, such as OCI Layout storage.
-But the default fallback storage is a limited memory CAS.
+The default fallback storage is a limited memory CAS.

 For the above example, the graph stored in the file store would be like this: